MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/troubleshooting/remove-an-alias-from-a-mail-enabled-security-group.md

 - MET150
 - MOE150
 ms.assetid: 2e48210f-f725-451d-b71f-d56f27a947d3
-description: "Learn how to remove an email alias from a mail-enabled security group using Exchange Online PowerShell."
+description: Learn how to remove an email alias from a mail-enabled security group using Exchange Online PowerShell.
 ---

 # Troubleshoot: Remove an alias from a mail-enabled security group